 From a more experiential point of view, users across the world rave about this app.
 It is still unclear whether it is just a placebo effect of you putting on your headphones and really deciding to work, or the app really works.
 A lot of people report increased productivity, better night’s sleep (pair it with the best headphones for sleeping) and even tingling feelings, so there maybe is something to it.
 It varies largely from a person to person.
 Some people use it solely for studying, because it annoys them while sleeping, others use it the other way around.

-For that matter, individualized content generation feature is planned to be released in 2019, which will generate music individually, using user feedback and parameters.
+For that matter, individualized content generation feature is planned to be released soon, which will generate music individually, using user feedback and parameters.

 Whether you have trouble sleeping, relaxing or finishing that tedious task – this app might just help you.
 People with more severe disorders, such as anxiety disorder, insomnia or depression should probably use it with precaution, after consulting their physician.